Slicer/Slicer/Docs/user_guide/getting_started.md

 #### ArchLinux
 ArchLinux runs the `strip` utility by default; this needs to be disabled in order to run Slicer binaries.
 For more information see [this thread on the Slicer Forum](https://discourse.slicer.org/t/could-not-load-dicom-data/14211/5).

+#### Fedora
+Install the dependencies:

+    sudo dnf install mesa-libGLU libnsl

+The included libcrypto.so.1.1 in Slicer-4.11 is incompatible with the system libraries used by Fedora 35.
+The fix, until it is updated, is to move/remove the included libcrypto files:

+    $SLICER_ROOT/lib/Slicer-4.11/libcrypto.*

 ## Using Slicer

 3D Slicer offers lots of features and gives users great flexibility in how to use them.
 As a result, new users may be overwhelmed with the number of options and have difficulty figuring out how to perform even simple operations.
 This is normal and many users successfully crossed this difficult stage by investing some time into learning how to use this software.